Motor Vehicle Accident Cases

 The plaintiff contended that failure to have available rear-mounted convex mirrors on the back of the truck to eliminate the blind spot created a zone of danger for which the defendant’s driver was responsible.

 Franklin County | $1,025,000 Settlement

 Settlement for $1,025,000; $850,000 from the tortfeasor and $175,000 from the underinsured motorist insurance company.
-Beth Dorsey was operating her automobile southbound on I-270 when a dump truck traveling northbound on I-270, crossed the median and continued northbound in the southbound lanes before crashing head-on into Ms. Dorsey’s car.
-Ms. Dorsey suffered severe and permanent injuries including, but not limited to, fracture of C4 vertebra (which required her to be placed in halo traction for three months), three broken ribs, a concussion, open and compound fractures of her right foot, ankle, and hand, additional fractures in the right leg and arm, and paralysis of the right thoracic nerve.
+Beth Dorsey was operating her automobile southbound on I-270 when a dump truck traveling northbound on I-270 crossed the median and continued northbound in the southbound lanes before crashing head-on into Ms. Dorsey’s car.
+Ms. Dorsey suffered severe and permanent injuries, including, but not limited to, the fracture of her the C4 vertebra (which required her to be placed in halo traction for three months); three broken ribs; a concussion; open and compound fractures of her right foot, ankle and hand; additional fractures in the right leg and arm; and paralysis of the right thoracic nerve.